 Each surgical procedure has specific risks that apply to it.
 Below, you will find general risks that apply to anytime a person is undergoing any form of major surgery.
 If you believe you are experiencing any of these, please contact your surgeon immediately or go to your local emergency room to be seen by a physician.

-When a significant amount of blood is occurring, it either accumulated inside the surgical area resulting in a significant swelling that develops rapidly, or there is a significant amount of blood oozing from the surgical wound.
-Significant refers to anything more than a little bit of bloody staining on our dressings.
-Continuous ooze requiring repeated soaking of your dressings, without any signs of stopping is a reason to notify your surgeon immediately.
-When significant bleeding is suspected, first thing you need to do is to apply strong pressure and hold for at least 20 minutes.
+When a significant amount of blood is present, it either accumulated inside the surgical area resulting in significant swelling that develops rapidly, or there is a significant amount of blood oozing from the surgical wound.
+Significant refers to anything more than a little bit of bloody staining on your dressings.
+Continuous oozing that results in repeated soaking of your dressings, without any signs of stopping is a reason to notify your surgeon immediately.
+When significant bleeding is suspected, the first thing you need to do is to apply strong pressure and hold for at least 20 minutes.

 It is NORMAL after liposuction to have red-colored fluid leak out from the incision sites and create a mess during the first 24 hrs.
 Unlike blood, the discharge fluid is very watery and thin.
 If actual bleeding is taking place, you will note the fluid is thick and clots will form in the blood that has spilled.

 Fat embolism is similar to Pulmonary Embolism but instead of a blood clot it is fat that can obstruct the blood flow to your lungs.
 In addition to the signs of a PE, you may notice red, rash-like skin lesions forming on your extremities.
 Just like with PE, please let us know right away.
-This can happen with procedures where liposuction and fat injections take place.
+This can happen with procedures such as a Brazilian Butt Lift where fat injection takes place.
 It is extremely rare in other instances.

 In some instances the incision sutures may break prematurely, leading to an opening of the incision.
 To minimize this risk, please DO NOT pull on your scars (you may be curious to look at your scar and pull up on your skin to see the incision – this will put tension on the scar and may rip it open).
 If you think you may have ripped open your incision, you must notify us immediately.
 If left open for a prolonged time, an infection may set in.

-All opioid-based pain killers (most common type of pain killers used after surgery) have a side-effect of nausea, vomiting, and constipation.
+All opioid-based pain killers (the most common type of pain killers used after surgery) have potential side-effects of nausea, vomiting, and constipation.
 In some patients who are very sensitive to opioids, constipation can progress to Ileus, a situation when the bowels stop moving completely.
 Patient will develope increasing abdominal pain secondary to severe abdominal distention.
 They are not passing gas or bowel movement.
 Unlike a bowel perforation, their pain is not worsened with movement, and radiologic studies can differentiate the two conditions.
-If this happens, the treatment is to stop all pain killers and allow the bowel movements to recover.
+If this happens, the treatment is to stop all pain killers and allow the bowels to recover.

 An infection may happen following any surgical procedure.
 Warning signs of an early infection include: Fevers, Chills, Night Sweats, and localized areas of Red, Hot, Tender areas.
 If you think you may have an infection, it is essential that you are seen by us or another physician quickly.
 If caught early, you may be put on Intravenous (IV) antibiotics.
 If that is not effective, you may require additional surgery to wash out the infected area.

-For procedures like a Brazilian Butt Lift, where a large amount of avascular fat (which is not perfused by blood and thus is not accessible to your immune system), a minor infection can rapidly progress to a significant infection.This may mean that you may lose some or all of the transferred fat, and you may have irregular skin/body contour.
+For procedures like a Brazilian Butt Lift, where there is a large amount of avascular fat (which is not perfused by blood and thus is not accessible to your immune system), a minor infection can rapidly progress to a significant infection.This may mean that you may lose some or all of the transferred fat, and you may have irregular skin/body contours.